Catalytic Converter Theft in 2026: Why It’s Still Happening and Why It’s Coming Back

 What Doesn’t Work

-• Etching or painting a catalytic converter may help with identification after a theft, but it does not stop a thief from cutting it out.
+Etching or painting a catalytic converter may help with identification after a theft, but it doesn’t stop a thief from cutting it out.

-• Confronting a thief is dangerous.
-There are documented cases of thieves being armed, and people have been seriously injured or killed trying to intervene.
-No vehicle part is worth risking your life.
+Confronting a thief is dangerous.
+There are documented cases where theft attempts escalate quickly.
+No vehicle part is worth risking your safety.

 What Actually Helps